codeCrack-01/fastapi_solid-js_auth0_authentication/README.md

    - Set the allowed web origins to include your frontend URL
 4. Update the Auth0 configuration in the following files:
    - `frontend/solid-app/src/components/Auth.ts` - Update domain and clientId
-   - `.env` file with the correct values
+   - `.env` file with the correct values including PROJECT_NAME

+## Environment Variables

+The following environment variables should be set in your `.env` file:

+- `PROJECT_NAME` - The name of your project (defaults to "OrderOne" if not set)
+- `AUTH0_DOMAIN` - Your Auth0 domain
+- `AUTH0_API_AUDIENCE` - Your Auth0 API audience
+- `AUTH0_CLIENT_ID` - Your Auth0 client ID
+- `ALLOWED_ORIGINS` - Comma-separated list of allowed origins for CORS

 ## Features